benidevo/medops-api/README.md

 ### MedOps

 MedOps is a simple application that allows users to get diagnosis for their symptoms.
 It also recommends a list of doctors based on the diagnosis.

-The API documentation is available on `http://localhost:8000` on your browser.

 ### Key Features